allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 so I implemented it with some `NSLog` logging inside.

-I also added a breakpoint there, so I could visually debug and inspect the `error` in depth using Xcode Variables View.
-The breakpoint was reached almost immediately after the map had appeared on the screen.
+I also added a breakpoint there, so I could debug and inspect the `error` in depth using Xcode Variables View.
+The breakpoint was reached almost immediately.

 ![breakpoint](/img/articles/2016-08-01-the-ios-bug-chase/breakpoint.png)

 The delegate method invocation was caused by a `GEOErrorDomain` domain error.
 Its `userInfo` was a singleton dictionary, a single array of underlying errors under the `SimpleTileRequesterUnderlyingErrors` key.
-Each underlying error had two values in its `userInfo` dictionary: the first one under the `HTTPStatus` key and the second one under the `NSErrorFailingURLStringKey` key.
+Each underlying error had two values in its `userInfo` dictionary: the first one under the HTTPStatus key and the second one under the NSErrorFailingURLStringKey key.
 It was a clear sign that a network error was a direct cause of failure to display map tiles.

 ## The Man In The Middle :busts_in_silhouette:

-When it comes to the analysis of network communication, one of the simplest – yet one of the most powerful – tools you will ever need is [mitmproxy](mitmproxy.org).
+When it comes to the analysis of network communication, one of the simplest, yet one of the most powerful tools you will ever need is [mitmproxy](mitmproxy.org).
 Never heard of it?
-You should no longer hesitate having it installed, because it will save you hours of debugging in the future.
-In this case, I only used it to intercept networking requests, but mitmproxy has much bigger possibilities (e.g. scripting).
+You should really check it out, as it can save you hours of debugging in the future.
+In this case, I only used it to intercept network requests, but mitmproxy has much bigger possibilities (e.g. intercepting and scripting).

-I started to intercept network traffic and displayed the map to trigger its network activity.
-Mitmproxy showed a lot of map tile requests.
+I started to intercept network traffic and displayed the map to trigger its network activity. mitmproxy showed a lot of map tile requests.

 ![mitmproxy](/img/articles/2016-08-01-the-ios-bug-chase/mitmproxy_410.png)